![]() |

 Examples

-from tensorflow_probability.python.internal.backend import numpy as tf
+from tensorflow_probability.python.internal.backend import jax as tf

 import tensorflow_probability as tfp; tfp = tfp.substrates.jax